 When it comes to urban survival, putting together a well considered GHB is probably tied with carrying an Everyday Carry kit as perhaps the most essential preparedness activity you can carry out ahead of time if disaster strikes unexpectedly and you’re away from home.

-Think of a GHB as the next line of defence after your EDC for getting you home in one piece.
+Think of a GHB as the next line of defence after your EDC for getting you home safe and sound and in one piece.

-While a bucket of water is great when a fire breaks out, you really want to use it to get to the fire extinguisher.
+While a nearby bucket of water may seem great when a fire breaks out, you really want to use it to get to the fire extinguisher.

-You want to include the following in your Get Home Bag to ensure it’s ready to throw on your back when required:
+You want to include the following in your Get Home Bag to ensure it’s ready to throw on your back the moment it’s required:

 - Bottled drinking water and a water bottle with built-in filter